-Have you ever noticed that if you leave an apple (or any fruit ) for too long it starts to decay or rot?
+Have you ever noticed that if you leave an apple (or any fruit ) for too long it starts to go bad or decay.

 Today we are looking at other ways to try to preserve apples.

 - lemon juice

 - salt water ( 1 tablespoon salt dissolved in hot water )

 - Cut the apple into 4 even pieces.

 - Place a segment of apple into each container.